microsoft/fluentui/rfcs/react-components/convergence/slot-render-as.md

 ## Appendix B: `render` prop instead of `as`

 If we wanted to keep the `as` prop scoped to just the DOM element that a slot is rendered as, we could optionally add a new special prop `render`, which has a single purpose of being the render function.

+If we do choose to go with a `render` prop, then I'd propse following the argument order from Appendix A: `(props, DefaultComponent)`.
+It would have the benefits listed in Appendix A, with a lower likelihood that someone would pass in a FunctionComponent by mistake, because the prop is named `render`.

 ### Pros